-The Persistent Memory Development Kit (PMDK), formerly known as NVML, is a growing collection of libraries and tools.
-Tuned and validated on both Linux and Windows, the libraries build on the DAX feature of those operating systems (short for Direct Access) which allows applications to access persistent memory as memory-mapped files, as described in the SNIA NVM Programming Model.
+The Persistent Memory Development Kit (PMDK) is a growing collection of libraries and tools.
+Tuned and validated on both Linux and Windows, the libraries build on the DAX (Direct Access) feature of those operating systems which allows applications to access persistent memory as memory-mapped files, as described in the SNIA NVM Programming Model.

 The source for PMDK is in this GitHub repository.